-- h.
-Violation, while on College facilities, of a municipal, county, state or federal law, statute or ordinance; - Refusal to comply with reasonable directions of College officials acting in the performance of their duties; - j.
-Any act of dishonesty toward the College including (but not limited to) cheating, plagiarism, misuse of College documents or records, forgery, or knowingly furnishing false information to the College, or to others in the name of the College; - k.
-Disorderly conduct or any conduct considered lewd, indecent, or obscene, including profane or abusive language toward members of the College community: - Possession, sale, use, consumption or distribution of alcoholic beverages or controlled substances or being under the influence of such items on any College owned, rented or leased property, or at an officially sponsored College event on or off campus except an off campus activity where all in attendance meet the minimum age requirement established by law, and the location of the activity does not prohibit such beverages; - m.Possession or use of firearms, explosives, harmful or dangerous chemicals or other weapons capable of inflicting injury to persons or damage to property, except as permitted by College regulations; - n.
-Gambling on College property that is owned, rented, contract-affiliated or leased, unless the activity has been approved by the College and is permitted by law. - o.
+- m.
+Possessing, selling, using, consuming, or distributing alcoholic beverages or controlled substances or being under the influence of such items at any College facility or at an officially sponsored College event on or off campus except an off campus activity where all in attendance meet the minimum age requirement established by law, and the location of the activity does not prohibit such beverages; - Possessing or using of firearms, explosives, harmful or dangerous chemicals or other weapons capable of inflicting injury to persons or damage to property, except as permitted by College regulations; - Gambling while on College facilities, unless the activity has been approved by the College and is permitted by law; - p.
 Any acts of unprofessional conduct.